 Who wouldn’t like an extra set of hands around the house?
 Or some help with basic everyday activities such as keeping your home comfortable?
 And if that extra help could also make your home more energy efficient – reducing your utility bills – wouldn’t that be an added bonus?
+Home automation can do all those things and more for you!

 Home automation, once considered an elite luxury, is doing exactly those tasks for more homeowners than ever before, and in ways that may surprise you.
 Many homeowners recognize the importance of saving energy, something that benefits the environment and their budgets.
 Three key areas of home automation that influence energy savings are window coverings, thermostats and lighting.